Skip to main content

 }

-Each file is compiled as a separate top-level program; they share the project's dependencies but each file runs independently.
+Each file is compiled as a separate top-level program; they share the project's dependencies but run independently.
+A file with fn main() and no attributes is treated as one whole-file test (exit-0 means pass).

 Run tests: